Mendix Event Broker

 To use an uploaded event in an application, download the AsyncAPI contract for Studio Pro and import it as a new business event in your Mendix application.
 The download button is available on the Service Details page.

-Click OK, and the new business event is created and ready to be used with the same features as any other imported event.
+Click OK.
+This creates the new business event that is ready to be used with the same features as any other imported event.

 Delete Service